Jsfain/SDCard/README.md

-# About AVR-SD Card Module
+# AVR-SD Card Module
 Use an AVR microcontroller to execute SD card commands in SPI mode.

 ## Purpose
 This was just something fun to work on during quarantine.
 It's purpose was to establish a set of functions for SD card data access and control in SPI mode using an AVR microcontroller.
-This can be implemented on its own for raw data access of an SD card, or as the physical disk layer for a file system module.
+This can be implemented on its own for raw data access of an SD card, or as the physical disk layer in a file system module.

 ## Technology
 * SD Specifications Part 1: Physical Layer Specification - Simplified Specification Version 7.10
 * TARGET: ATmega1280 - should be easily implemented on other AVR targets with sufficient memory and resources, but may require modification of port assignments and settings.
 * LANGUAGE: C
-* Built from a Mac using the [AVR-Toolchain](https://github.com/osx-cross/homebrew-avr) 9.3.0, This includes:
+* Built on a Mac using the [AVR-Toolchain](https://github.com/osx-cross/homebrew-avr) 9.3.0, This includes:
   * AVR-GCC 9.3.0
   * AVRDUDE 6.3

 ## Overview
 This full AVR-SD Card implementation is composed of multiple source and header files.
 These are listed below in order of importance.
-The only SD_SPI_BASE.C(H) is required (this will include SD_SPI_CMDS.H).
+Only SD_SPI_BASE.C(H) is required, which includes SD_SPI_CMDS.H.

 ### AVR-SD Card Module files
 1. SD_SPI_BASE.C(H) - *REQUIRED*
-    * Defines the SD card SPI mode initialization function, sd_spiModeInit(CTV * ctv), as well as the basic send command, send byte, and recieve byte functions.
+    * Defines the SD card SPI mode initialization function, ***sd_spiModeInit(CTV * ctv)***, as well as the basic send command, send byte, and recieve byte functions.
     * This will include SD_SPI_CMDS.H

 2. SD_SPI_RWE.C(H) - read/write/erase